Campbell-Muscle-Lab/FiberSim/docs/pages/demos/length_changes/steps/steps.md

 + Change directory to `<FiberSim_repo>/code/FiberPy/FiberPy`
 + Run the command
 ```
- python FiberPy.py characterize "../../../demo_files/length_tension/steady_state/base/setup.json"
+ python FiberPy.py characterize "../../../demo_files/length_changes/steps/base/setup.json"
  ```

 ### Viewing the results

-All of the results from the isotonic simulations are written to files in `<FiberSim_repo>/demo_files/length_tension/steady_state/sim_output`
+All of the results from the simulations are written to files in `<FiberSim_repo>/demo_files/length_changes/steps/sim_output`

 The file `superposed_traces.png` shows pCa, length, force per cross-sectional area (stress), and thick and thin filamnt properties plotted against time.